biomaglab/biomaglab.github.io/content/en/authors/fred/_index.md

 user_groups:
   - Undergraduation Students
 ---
-Joaquim Castro Penedo de Albuquerque Ferreira is an undergraduate student in Medical Physics and is engaged in a Scientific Initiation program at the University of São Paulo (USP).
-His research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the transcranial magnetic stimulation focused on the characterization of a eletric field by the coils used on this technique.
+Frederico Possato Tagliaferro is an undergraduate student in Medical Physics and is engaged in a Scientific Initiation program at the University of São Paulo (USP).
+His research and projects focus on the areas of dosimetry, particularly on the study of electret dosimetry applications in usual microphones.